IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/paul-lloyd.md

 ## To all those don’t meet you yet.
 How do you describe yourself?

-I’m an [independent graphic designer and front-end web developer](https://paulrobertlloyd.com) based in Brighton, England.
+I’m an [independent graphic designer and frontend web developer](https://paulrobertlloyd.com) based in Brighton, England.
 I help responsible organisations like the Guardian, UNICEF and Mozilla create purposeful digital products.

 ## When you started developing, what were some common mistakes you made along the way?

 A mistake I made when I started, and one I continue to make, is to forget that the best way to solve a tricky problem is to step away from it, and focus on something else.
 Time and time again, I will spend hours trying to fix a bug or get something to work, but to no avail.
 Only when, in frustration, I divert my gaze from the screen (go for a walk, do the washing up, have a shower), does the solution usually come to me.

-## Front-end seems to be easy until you start to learning.
+## Frontend seems to be easy until you start to learning.
 How do you face the challenge of learning new things?

 The best way to learn a new skill is to have a project for which you can apply the resulting lessons.
 Everything I’ve learnt has been done in pursuit of building something, be it a personal project or a client’s website.
 Reading endless documentation, or coding something in the abstract, rarely excites me.